grggls/dns_to_tls_server/README.md

  ### *What other improvements do you think would be interesting to add to the project?*

  We can offer a performance benefit with this service, along with the security benefits already outlined, by caching Cloudflare responses within the service for a configurable TTL and responding to new queries with those cached values.
 Performance benefits in saved network wait time would grow linearly with each DNS query that we were able to successfully serve from cache.

+ As we have implemented it, the proxy can make use of a number of stub resolvers.
+It might be interesting to add a profiler to this proxy in a later version, in order to make some qualitative determination about the most performant implementation.